awsdocs/amazon-chime-sdk-developer-guide/doc_source/process-msgs.md

 ## Registering event handlers for TranscriptEvents<a name="register-handler"></a>

-The following examples use the Amazon Chime SDK for Javascript\.
+The following examples use the Amazon Chime SDK for JavaScript\.
 However, the pattern is consistent across all Amazon Chime SDKs\.

 The `TranscriptionController` in the `RealtimeController` and `RealtimeControllerFacade` includes specific functions for adding a handler thata processes `TranscriptionEvents`: